aravindhk/QESummerSchool/Day-5/exercise-4/README.md

 you will only see a single GPU device.
 Replacing `--gres=gpu:1` with `--gres=gpu:2` will allow `./deviceQuery` to report on both the devices installed on each node.

+Try recompiling the code with a different CUDA version.
+You can find available ones with `module av cuda`

+    # From the same directory, i.e. ~/QE-2019/Day-5/exercise-4/cuda-samples-master/Samples/deviceQuery
+    make clean
+    module load <SETME>
+    CUDA_PATH=$CUDA_HOME SMS="30 35 37 50 52 60 61 70" make

-The other tool, `nvidia-smi`, can be seen as the `top` command for GPUs.
+Finally, the second tool, `nvidia-smi`, can be seen as the `top` command for GPUs.
 It gives a snapshot of the GPUs power consumption and memory usage and reports GPU usage by each running process.
 Run it on a GPU enabled compute node with